 Attendance at all classes and clinical experiences is required.

 All entering students must provide proof of completion of the American Heart Association Basic Life Support for Health Care Providers Course before enrollment.
 Evidence of course completion must be submitted every two years.

 To be eligible for graduation and to receive a diploma and school pin, the student must have successfully achieved the curriculum objectives.
 In addition, all financial obligations to the School and Health Sciences Library must be met prior to graduation.

 Each candidate for awards will be considered in relation to scholastic achievement in St. Joseph School of Nursing based on course and/or clinical performance.

-*Awarded to the graduate with the highest average in this course
+Awarded to the student with the highest theory grade in Mental Health Nursing